gradle/gradle/design-docs/ide-integration.md

 - move EclipseJavaSourceSettings.getTargetCompatibilityLevel() into JavaSourceSettings
 - for each module set `IdeaModuleJavaSourceSettings.targetRuntime` to current runtime in use and `IdeaModuleJavaSourceSettings.TargetRuntimeInherited = true`
 - set `IdeaProjectJavaSourceSettings.targetRuntime` to current runtime
-- for each module set `IdeaModuleJavaSourceSettings.targetCompatibilityLevel` to `JavaConvention.targetCompatibilityLevel`
+- for each module set `IdeaModuleJavaSourceSettings.targetBytecodeLevel` to `JavaConvention.targetCompatibilityLevel`
-- set `IdeaProjectJavaSourceSettings.targetCompatibilityLevel`
+- set `IdeaProjectJavaSourceSettings.targetBytecodeLevel`
-        - all modules same `IdeaModuleJavaSourceSettings.targetCompatibilityLevel` -> set to this value
+        - all modules same `IdeaModuleJavaSourceSettings.targetBytecodeLevel` -> set to this value
-        - modules differ in `IdeaModuleJavaSourceSettings.targetCompatibilityLevel` -> set to highest value
+        - modules differ in `IdeaModuleJavaSourceSettings.targetBytecodeLevel` -> set to highest value
-- for modules having same `targetCompatibilityLevel` as `IdeaProjectJavaSourceSettings.targetCompatibilityLevel` set `IdeaModuleJavaSourceSettings.targetCompatibilityLevelInherited = true`
+- for modules having same `targetBytecodeLevel` as `IdeaProjectJavaSourceSettings.targetBytecodeLevel` set `IdeaModuleJavaSourceSettings.targetBytecodeLevelInherited = true`

 -  returns the value of `eclipse.jdt.targetCompatibility` when `java-base` project is applied.~~